 Counselors are required to disclose discipline that results in out of school suspension and law enforcement issues of which we have knowledge, on our initial counselor/school report form.
 We are also are expected to notify all applicant colleges of any changes to a student’s discipline standing through the end of the school year.
 Students are encouraged to answer honestly and explain the circumstances completely.

 Common Application simplifies the process, as you complete the Common Application once and send it to any member college to which you wish to apply.

 - Create a user name and password.
 Your application will be stored here, so that you may use the same version for all of your colleges that accept the Common Application.
-Please use the same email address/username on Common App that you do on SCOIR.
+Make certain you make a record of your user name and password.
+(You may want to use the same user name and password as you do for SCOIR)